martinmatics100/TaskManagementApi/README.md

 For more details on how to use these endpoints, refer to the API documentation in the markdown file in the project

 This README outlines the setup and basic usage of the Task Management API.
-Additional documentation and design decisions can be found in the project's documentation folder.
+Additional documentation and design decisions can be found in the project's documentation folder..